Cart 0

 Since 2015 the SGS has delivered several certificates that require completion of five courses.
 Subject matter for each graduate certificate includes Studies in Pentecostal Theology, Church and Para-Church Leadership, New Testament Studies, and Youth Ministry.

-Beginning in the Fall semester 2022, Summit will offer two MA degrees which include the MA In Youth Ministry, and MA in Theology and Spiritual Leadership.
+In the Fall semester of 2022, Summit began offering two MA degrees--the MA In Youth Ministry, and MA in Theology and Spiritual Leadership.
 Graduate students who have completed courses or a one-year certificate will receive credit towards their MA degree.
+The first 2 graduates from the Masters program earned degrees in 2025.

 Name Change